snapshot-labs/snapshot-strategies/src/strategies/decentraland-wearable-rarity/README.md

 }
 ```

-If you want to restrict which collection is take into account should looks like this:
+If you want to restrict which collection is taken into account, parameters should look like this:

 ```json
 {